 - Researching and developing the Crichton Care Campus idea

-- Updating the Global Atlas of Palliative Care
+- Updating the World Map of Palliative Care Development

 - Updating the study of the imminence of death of hospital inpatients